- Read the blog posts from GSOC 2017: Lorenzo Chris Akshay

 - Having a general understanding of RDF: Wikipedia - Google Scholar: especially the concept of representing data in triples.

 - Read the old HYDRA Draft and updated specifications.
 Very important is the current work done for Draft’s use-cases

-- Read this seminal paper about Web APIs
+- Read this seminal paper about Web APIs.
+This other paper explains different use cases for graphs applied to databases.

 - Read hydrus WIKI.
 Run